-In one of our recent implementations that required us to integrate a marketplace platform with commerce platform, we faced an interesting operational problem that is often overlooked during design.
-The PDF problem.
+In one of our recent implementations that required us to integrate a marketplace platform with a commerce platform, we faced an interesting operational problem that is often overlooked during design: The PDF problem.

-Background: This was a new marketplace for overstock items that aimed at attracting sellers that wanted to liquidate their old stocks.
+Background: This was a new marketplace for overstock items that aimed at attracting sellers that wanted to liquidate their old stock.

 While sellers were happy to sign-up and make some money on old stock, they weren’t particularly enthusiastic in spending work hours to enrich product content on some items destined to the yard for recycling.
 They wanted an easy way to associate product specifications that were in pdf format to their products on the website, else they would have to manually key them through the marketplace seller portal.

 Client as the operator of the marketplace was principally inclined to provide product specification information on the PDP pages and hence obliged to seller’s request to upload the pdfs during product creation and not needing to key-in the information.